jarixofficial/salair-website/README.md

 # prerequisites
 xampp: https://www.apachefriends.org/
 # how to open locally
-open xampp, start apache and mysql modules extract files into a folder in C:\xampp\htdocs
+open xampp, start apache and mysql modules<br>
+extract files into a folder in C:\xampp\htdocs